lpowell/Vynae/README.md

             Must specify a -Name or -ID

-    -NetOnly Used to only pull processes with matching nettcpconnections Can only be used with -Name or defaults
+    -NetOnly Used to only pull processes with matching nettcpconnections Can only be used with -Name, -PPID or defaults

+    -NetStatus Used to pull processes with network connections that match the specified state Can be used with -Name, -PPID, or defaults

     Running with no parameters will scan all processes and list process information and network information
 # History